vitorgalvao/alfred-workflows/RecommendationNation/README.md

 Your picks will modify the Workflow itself and be accessible via Workflow Environment Variables, meaning you’re not limited to the included choices.
 If there’s a website you believe I should add, do let me know.

-If you want to keep your list synced between machines, use the `recs_file` Workflow Environment Variable to pick a custom save location relative to your home directory.
+If you want to keep your list synced between machines, use the `recs_dir` Workflow Environment Variable to pick a custom save location.